Mutation of Property

 Key points to remember:

-• Mutation is different from property registration.
+• Mutation is not to be confused with property registration.

 Difference Between Property Registration and Mutation